mwc360/mwc360.github.io/_posts/2024-12-12-Should-You-Ditch-Spark-DuckDB-Polars.md

 - Interactive and ad-hoc queries
 - Data exploration
+- Data processing microservices

 ## Primary Polars Use Cases

-Honestly, with DuckDB generally outperforming Polars, with zero tuning effort, and providing a rich SQL surface area, I probably wouldn't use Polars unless there was something that DuckDB didn't support and was significantly faster than Spark.
+Honestly, with DuckDB generally outperforming Polars, with zero tuning effort, and less OneLake authentication issues, I'd probably start with DuckDB but certainly wouldn't rule Polars out, particularly if the use case doesn't require robust SQL capabilities (one area where DuckDB excels).
+Polars did win the 10GB 2-vCore test, I'd still give it a fair shot at the same use cases as DuckDB:
+- Interactive and ad-hoc queries
+- Data exploration
+- Data processing microservices

 ## Primary DeltaLake Python Library Use Cases